Strengthening the National Shipbuilding Strategy

 These additional vessels will provide both shipyards with steady work over the next 2 decades and will help maximize production to ensure the timely delivery to the Canadian Coast Guard.
-It will also create jobs, generate economic growth for Canada, and help build a sustainable Canadian marine sector.More information on the new Canadian Coast Guard fleet is available on its website.
+It will also create jobs, generate economic growth for Canada, and help build a sustainable Canadian marine sector.More information on the Canadian Coast Guard fleet is available on its website.

 A third long-term strategic partner

-To support future shipbuilding needs, including the construction of six new icebreakers for the Canadian Coast Guard, the Government of Canada is currently in the process of adding a third Canadian shipyard as a partner under the NSS.
+To support future shipbuilding needs, including the construction of 6 new icebreakers for the Canadian Coast Guard, the Government of Canada is currently in the process of adding a third Canadian shipyard as a partner under the NSS.